CDRT/mk_docs/docs/guides/tbct_v2/tbct_v2_top.md

 ## Overview

-Think BIOS Config Tool v2 is a PowerShell-based WPF GUI front-end (`ThinkBIOSConfigUI.ps1`) that uses the `Lenovo.BIOS.Config` module to read and modify Lenovo BIOS settings via WMI. **This solution replaces the older Think BIOS Config Tool which was implemented as an HTA.** It supports:
+Think BIOS Config Tool v2 is a PowerShell-based WPF GUI front-end (`ThinkBIOSConfigUI.ps1`) that uses the `Lenovo.BIOS.Config` module \[[Reference Guide](./Lenovo.BIOS.Config.Functions.Reference.md)] to read and modify Lenovo BIOS settings via WMI. **This solution replaces the older Think BIOS Config Tool which was implemented as an HTA.** It supports:

 - Viewing and editing BIOS settings interactively.
 - Exporting/importing BIOS settings (.ini) with optional encrypted Supervisor password.